EBU5304-G87/ScooterSharingSystem/README.md

 **ATTENTION: THE PATH TO THE ROOT DIRECTORY MUST NOT CONTAIN ANY SPACE OR ANY NON-ASCII CHARACTER.**
 ## Compile & Run
+- Input your port descriptor in `src/main/resources/port` before start the program
 - For Windows users: `gradlew.bat run`
 - For macOS and GNU/Linux users: `./gradlew run`